davidcyberprojects/About-Me/README.md

 # Hi there 👋

 I’m a **cloud-focused systems administrator** building practical experience in **AWS, Azure, cloud security, and automation**.
-I focus on learning by doing, combining **hands-on projects** with **industry certifications** to develop real-world skills in secure cloud environments and emerging cloud AI services.
+I currently hold a **DoD TS/SCI clearance** while working **active duty for the U.S. Air Force as a System Administrator.** I focus on learning by doing, combining **hands-on projects** with **industry certifications** and experience in **enterprise architecture operations** to develop real-world skills in secure cloud environments and emerging cloud AI services.

 My long-term goal is to work in **cloud security engineering and architecture**, designing **secure-by-design infrastructure** and automated security solutions.